 - Easter and Christmas are the busiest time of the year and the most expensive

-- From June through November there is more risk of rain especially in the afternoon and it’s hotter and more humid
+- From June through November there is more risk of rain, especially in the afternoon and it’s hotter and more humid

-- December through April is the best time of the year because it’s drier, less rain but it is still hot enough to enjoy the beach.
+- December through April is the best time of the year because it’s drier, with less rain but it is still hot enough to enjoy the beach.
 Water can be cooler, though.

 Cancun beaches map